Skip to main content

 "publishMessagesToMq" (jsonAction)

-Use the "publishMessagesToMq" action to publish messages to a topic from the specified client
+Publish messages to a topic from the specified client

 This action publishes one or more messages to a topic.
 MQ API and MQTT clients can subscribe to a topic and receive these messages.
 The required "clientName" property identifies the MQ API session used to publish the messages.
 The FairCom server tracks session statistics so you can monitor the health of a client and its session, including the timestamp of the last published message, the publish rate, the topics the session publishes to, etc.